 And the science!
 The Department of Watershed Sciences and the Quinney College of Natural Resources are powerhouses in the science of natural systems with a real commitment to making that science useful for wise planning and management.
 We have more ecologists than I have been able to count (many dozens).
 We have a caucus of six geomorphologists across WATS and the geology department and we have hydrologists and climate scientists.
 There is a deep team of scientists and engineers across the Colleges of Science, Engineering, and Agriculture.
 And the view out the window that reminds us of our charge to better understand and conserve our natural resources.

 Great things are afoot.
 Our faculty is young and growing.
-IN the past two years, we have hired four new faculty: Jereme Gaeta, Trisha Atwood, Edd Hammill and, our newest hire, Janice Brahney.
+IN the past three years, we have hired five new faculty: Jereme Gaeta, Trisha Atwood, Edd Hammill, Janice Brahney and, our newest hire, Soren Brothers.
 This is a faculty that is young, energetic, and accomplished, and growing more so all the time.
 We have not lost all our grizzled wisdom, however.
 Jack Schmidt has returned to the faculty after serving an important and transformative three years as Chief of the Grand Canyon Monitoring and Research Center.
 We have great graduate students and superb opportunities for more.
 The spirit here is energetic, collaborative, and outdoors oriented.
 We take our work seriously but ourselves somewhat less so.
 The youth, energy, dedication, informality, and enthusiastic collaboration are what attracted me and I intend to do whatever I can to keep that rolling.
 I am also leading an effort to develop new outdoor experimental facilities in which all of us can collaborate on controlled experiments at full scale with measurement precision characteristic of the laboratory.
 These efforts, combined with collaborations in high performance computing, point the way to new approaches to natural resources prediction.

 Check us out and find out

 why I am so happy to be here!